anjalichennupati/anjalichennupati/README.md

 ###

-<p align="left">I'm an AI, ML & NLP enthusiast with a strong focus on cloud computing, LLMs, and research-driven development.
-With a background in Computer Science and a specialization in Artificial Intelligence, I am passionate about leveraging machine learning and AI tools to solve real-world problems.</p>
+<p align="left">I'm an AI Engineer with experience in building and deploying real-world user facing ML and GenAI systems — from LLM-powered applications and multi-agent workflows to scalable backend APIs optimized for latency, cost, and reliability.
+I am passionate about leveraging machine learning and AI tools to solve real-world problems.</p>

 ###
 <h2 align="left">🌐 Social</h2>